 See more organization ideas from Kountry Kraft here.

 Custom range hoods can add a dramatic effect to a kitchen through color, style or shape.
 Having custom features in your kitchen bring personality and character to your home.
-When you incorporate a custom range hood into your kitchen, it can become the focal point of the room.
+When you incorporate one into your kitchen, it can become the focal point of the room.
 The focal point of a room is the first thing people see when they walk in, and it typically brings the whole kitchen together.
 A focal point piece should be exciting and eye-catching, drawing in the attention of your visitors.

 Range hoods are one of the main components of a kitchen, but that doesn’t mean it has to be an ordinary range hood.
 Range hoods are typically rectangular however, you can make your custom range hood any shape you’d like – triangular, circular or even cylinder shaped!
 Your custom range hood doesn’t necessarily need to stand out, you can also make it blend in with your cabinetry and barely noticeable in plain sight.
 You can even design your range hood to be a storage space so that you don’t lose any storage room from a range hood.